-Dr Stephen J. Getting is Principal Lecturer in Pharmacology at the University of Westminster.
-Dr Getting has over 20 years’ experience in unraveling the anti-inflammatory effects of novel endogenous peptides in a model of arthritis, cardiovascular disease, asthma and neuroinflammation.
+Dr Stephen J. Getting is Principal Lecturer in Pharmacology at the University of Westminster and Co-Course leader BSc Pharmacology and Physiology.
+Dr Getting has over 25 years’ experience in unraveling the anti-inflammatory effects of novel endogenous peptides in a model of arthritis, cardiovascular disease, asthma and neuroinflammation.
 Graduating from The School of Pharmacy, UCL and completing a PhD in Immunopharmacology at Bart’s and Royal London Medical Schools.
 He has worked in Industry (Wellcome Research Laboratories), WHRI Contract Research, and Universities including Monash Medical School, Australia, Kings College London, Imperial College London and University of Naples, Italy, where he held a fellowship.
 This has allowed for a multi-discipline research career with over 150 articles published (including 60 full publications), being awarded the Gordon Van Arman Award for Excellence in Inflammation Research from the Inflammation Research Association and Derek Willoughby Young Investigator Award, World Congress on Inflammation.
 He has acted as a PhD supervisor to 12 students and undertaken PhD/Chaired Examinations at QMUL, University of Copenhagen and University of Westminster.
 He has served on the Schools Research Committee and was the research lead for Cell Communication Research Cluster and returned for RAE/REF since 2008.

 Specialties: Dr Getting is an experienced researcher and educator, with a strong track record in delivering research outcomes, supervision and educating students in pharmacological research.
 He has strong leadership ensuring goals are met and people reach their full potential, with publications in Nature Medicine, J. Ex.
 Med, British Journal of Pharmacology, Journal of Immunology, Arthritis and Rheumatism, TIPS and FEBS Letters, FASEB J.